zy499/mb-design-vue/packages/web-vue/components/card/__demo__/basic.md

       <template #extra>
         <a-link>More</a-link>
       </template>
-      ByteDance's core product, Toutiao ("Headlines"), is a content platform in China and around the world.
-Toutiao started out as a news recommendation engine and gradually evolved into a platform delivering content in various formats.
+      MaBang's core product, MaBang ("Headlines"), is a content platform in China and around the world.
+MaBang started out as a news recommendation engine and gradually evolved into a platform delivering content in various formats.
     </a-card>